mattpannella/pupdate/README.md

 At the main menu run `Settings` to have it walk through the available settings for you.

+## Important Menu Items ##

+### Update All
+By default, runs through a series of steps.
+It can basically be used as the "do everything I want" option.
+Everything marked with a * can be turned on/off via settings.
+1. Checks for new firmware updates *
+2. Installs/updates every core you have selected
+3. Checks for missing required assets for each core you have selected *
+4. Deletes cores that you do not have selected *
+5. Runs the instance JSON generator for each core you have selected (currently, only PC Engine CD) *
+6. Rename every Jotego core you have selected *

+### Update Firmware
+Self explanatory.
+Just checks for firmware updates and exits.

+### Download Required Assets
+Checks for missing required assets for each core you have selected (mainly arcade ROM files and BIOSes)

+## RTFM ##

 [Settings](#settings) |
 [Additional Settings](#additional-settings) |
 [CLI Commands and Parameters](#cli-commands-and-parameters) |